 These last few weeks have been particularly tough ones so despite my natural inclination towards the positive and cheerful, my mood lately has been as dark with sadness as this cocktail has been made dark in color with its combination of Averna and bourbon.

 In this last month we said goodbye to a dear friend, her tenacious fight to hang onto a life that had already decided to reject her had finally ended.
 Shortly thereafter news arrived that another good friend had voluntarily given his life away.
 Two funerals in the same week.
 I haven’t attended funerals so back-to-back since… well, that time in the 80’s.

 Oh gosh!
 Lest this post get even more maudlin than I had intended it to be let me assure you that I find it perfectly acceptable to feel sad.
 Its just as much a part of life as laughter.
 I accept this without question.
 Please don’t be concerned.
 Without sadness laughter just wouldn’t be as joyful and I wouldn’t have the same warm feeling of gratitude that always follows it.
 It is possible to feel two emotions at once — one will make the other more acute… before it cures it.

 So if you don’t mind, please don’t ask me to ‘snap out of it’ or ‘go outside and exercise’.
-Those distractions never work.
-Whatever you do don’t tell me to smile when I don’t very much feel like it yet.
+These are distractions and they never cure saddness.
+Whatever you do don’t tell me to smile because I don’t feel like it, yet.
 I’ll be just fine.
 You’ll see.
 Of course alcohol (if used responsibly) can help too.